-Please understand that we are a team of personal injury attorneys, and we are not professional dog trainers.
+Please understand that your local “Attorney Big Al” has a team of personal injury attorneys, but we are not professional dog trainers.

-We do, however, see plenty of dog bites in Florida.
-As a result, we have compiled some research on what to do if an adult dog bites you – including if it was your own dog.
+There are, however, plenty of dog bites in Florida.
+As a result, here is some research on what to do if an adult dog bites you – including if it was your own dog.